Trichomoniasis Essay

 Symptoms

 Most often, Trichomoniasis does not develop symptoms although when the penis is infected, the infection most likely causes symptoms.
 Although, at some time Trichomoniasis causes symptoms to any gender.
-Buy more likely to affect vaginitis.
-Therefore the vaginitis symptoms as caused by Trichomoniasis include Blood on the vaginal discharge, distress in both genders when urinating or performing sex intercourse, frothy, yellow, grey, and green and bad smelling virginal discharge, swelling around the genitals, irritation and itching around and in the vagina.
-Another symptom related to Trichomoniasis includes burning and pain when one is pee, irritation and itching inside the penis, discharge from the urethra, and the urge to feel to pee a lot.
+Buy is more likely to affect vaginitis.
+Therefore the vaginitis symptoms as caused by Trichomoniasis include Blood on the vaginal discharge, distress in both genders when urinating or performing sex intercourse, frothy, yellow, grey, and green and bad smelling virginal discharge, swelling around the genitals, irritation, and itching around and in the vagina.
+Another symptom related to Trichomoniasis includes burning and pain when one is peeing, irritation, and itching inside the penis, discharge from the urethra, and the urge to feel to pee a lot.
 Adnominal pain may also occur (Centers).
 These symptoms are open between 5 to 28 days.

-Furthermore, the Trichomoniasis can barely noticeable or even irritating and really painful.
+Furthermore, Trichomoniasis can be barely noticeable or even irritating and really painful.
 It is very usual for the symptoms of shifts as they come and go.
 Although does not mean that when the infection goes away when the sign goes off.

 Diagnosis